Dipak Nandy

 Dipak K. Nandy (দীপক নন্দী; born 21 May 1936) is an Indian academic and administrator.

-Beginning his career as a lecturer in English literature, Nandy developed a greater interests in race relations and was the first director of the Runnymede Trust.
+Beginning his career as a lecturer in English literature, Nandy developed a greater interest in race relations and was the first director of the Runnymede Trust.
 He was later a special consultant to the Home Office and deputy director of the Equal Opportunities Commission.
 He was a lecturer in English and American Literature at the University of Kent at Canterbury in the mid 1960s.

 Early life

 Nandy was born in Calcutta, India, on 21 May 1936, into a middle-class Bengali Hindu family, and was educated at St Xavier's College.

 He arrived in Britain in March 1956 with the aim of getting a university degree, and worked for a time on the night shift at Cadbury Schweppes.
 He was then offered a place in the English literature department at the University of Leeds.
 He later stated that Leeds, in the 1950s, was, in range, variety and intellectual strength, the most exciting place in Britain to be.
 He took his first degree at Leeds in 1960, then began to work for the degree of doctor of philosophy, but was distracted from that by interests in physics, maths, music, and philosophy, and in 1962 was appointed to his first academic post, at the University of Leicester.